Animé &

 It is very important to be aware that while all of these series may be found within Wikipedia, and sometimes with quite a lot of detail (I got some of my info from Wiki)... it is important to know that the Wiki articles are written "after the fact" and will therefore contain spoilers.

 With my own write-ups, I may mention some things, but I try not to give away anything related to the plot.
-This is why there is little mention of the second season of Bleach.
-It is a continuation of the first season, and to discuss it in detail would mean spoiling the first.
+This is why there is less mention of the goings-on in the second season of Bleach and Ghost In The Shell: Stand Alone Complex 2nd Gig.
+As continuations of the first season, discussing it in detail could mean spoiling the first.

 Unfortunately, there does not seem to be a spoiler-free option with Wiki, and thanks to the article, I sort-of know the ending of .hack//SIGN though I stopped reading as soon as it twigged that I was reading a spoiler.